Using Mathematica for Quantum Mechanics: A Student's Manual: one particle in several dimensions 1 3DBEC Bose--Einstein condensate in 3D

-Next we define the grid on which the calculations will be done.
-In each Cartesian direction there are $n\si{max}$ grid points $\tilde{x}_j=\mm{xval[[j]]}$: \begin{mathematica}[firstnumber=last] ¤mathin nmax = 41; ¤mathin xval = Range[nmax]/(nmax+1) - 1/2; \end{mathematica} We define the dimensionless harmonic-trap potential: the potential has its minimum at the center of the calculation box, i.e., at $\tilde{x}=\tilde{y}=\tilde{z}=\frac12$. \begin{mathematica}[firstnumber=last] ¤mathin W[x_,y_,z_] = Ox^2*x^2 + Oy^2*y^2 + Oz^2*z^2; \end{mathematica} We only need the values of this potential on the grid points.
-To evaluate this, we build a three-dimensional array whose element \mm{Wval[[jx,jy,jz]]} is given by the grid-point value \mm{W[xval[[jx]],xval[[jy]],xval[[jz]]]}: \begin{mathematica}[firstnumber=last] ¤mathin Wval = Table[W[xval[[jx]],xval[[jy]],xval[[jz]]], ¤mathnl {jx,nmax}, {jy,nmax}, {jz,nmax}]; \end{mathematica} We could also define this more efficiently through functional programming: \begin{mathematica}[firstnumber=last] ¤mathin Wval = Outer[W, xval, xval, xval]; \end{mathematica} The structure of the three-dimensional \mm{Wval} array of potential values mirrors the structure of the wavefunction that we will be using: any wavefunction \mm{psi} will be a $n\si{max}\times n\si{max}\times n\si{max}$ array of coefficients in our finite-resolution position basis:
+The units of the problem are dealt with as in \autoref{sec:1Dunits}, differing from \mm{\ref{math:coupledunits}}ff in that here we choose the length and time units freely: \begin{mathematica} ¤mathin LengthUnit = Quantity["Micrometers"]; (* choose freely *) ¤mathin TimeUnit = Quantity["Seconds"]; (* choose freely *) ¤mathin MassUnit = Quantity["ReducedPlanckConstant"]*TimeUnit/LengthUnit^2; ¤mathin EnergyUnit = Quantity["ReducedPlanckConstant"]/TimeUnit; ¤mathin ¤mmhbar = Quantity["ReducedPlanckConstant"]/(EnergyUnit*TimeUnit); \end{mathematica} We will be considering $N=\num{1000}$ $^{87}$Rb atoms in a magnetic trap with trap frequencies $\omega_x=2\pi\times\SI{115}{Hz}$ and $\omega_y=\omega_z=2\pi\times\SI{540}{Hz}$.
+The $^{87}$Rb atoms are assumed to be in the $\ket{F=1,M_F=-1}$ hyperfine ground state, where their $s$-wave scattering length is $a_s=\num{100,4}a_0$ (with $a_0=\SI{52,9177}{pm}$ the Bohr radius). \begin{mathematica} ¤mathin m = Quantity[86.909187, "AtomicMassUnit"]/MassUnit; ¤mathin a = Quantity[10, "Micrometers"]/LengthUnit; ¤mathin ¤mmomegaŽx = 2*¤mmpi*Quantity[115, "Hertz"]*TimeUnit; ¤mathin ¤mmomegaŽy = 2*¤mmpi*Quantity[540, "Hertz"]*TimeUnit; ¤mathin ¤mmomegaŽz = 2*¤mmpi*Quantity[540, "Hertz"]*TimeUnit; ¤mathin as = Quantity[100.4, "BohrRadius"]/LengthUnit; ¤mathin ¤mmkappa = 4*¤mmpi*¤mmhbar^2*as/m; \end{mathematica} Next we define the grid on which the calculations will be done.
+In each Cartesian direction there are $n\ix{max}$ grid points $x_j=\mm{xgrid[[j]]}$ on the interval $[-a/2,+a/2]$: \begin{mathematica} ¤mathin nmax = 50; ¤mathin ¤mmDelta = a/(nmax+1); ¤mathin xgrid = a*(Range[nmax]/(nmax+1) - 1/2); \end{mathematica} We define the dimensionless harmonic-trap potential: the potential has its minimum at the center of the calculation box, \ie, at $x=y=z=0$. \begin{mathematica} ¤mathin W[x_,y_,z_] = m/2 * (¤mmomegaŽx^2*x^2 + ¤mmomegaŽy^2*y^2 + ¤mmomegaŽz^2*z^2); \end{mathematica} We only need the values of this potential on the grid points.
+To evaluate this, we build a three-dimensional array whose element \mm{Wgrid[[jx,jy,jz]]} is given by the grid-point value \mm{W[xgrid[[jx]],xgrid[[jy]],xgrid[[jz]]]}: \begin{mathematica} ¤mathin Wgrid=Table[W[xgrid[[jx]],xgrid[[jy]],xgrid[[jz]]],{jx,nmax},{jy,nmax},{jz,nmax}]; \end{mathematica} We could also define this more efficiently through functional programming: \begin{mathematica} ¤mathin Wgrid = Outer[W, xgrid, xgrid, xgrid]; \end{mathematica} The structure of the three-dimensional \mm{Wgrid} array of potential values mirrors the structure of the wavefunction that we will be using: any wavefunction \mm{v} will be a $n\ix{max}\times n\ix{max}\times n\ix{max}$ array of coefficients in our finite-resolution position basis:

 From \autoref{eq:positionbasislocality} we find that on the three-dimensional grid points the wavefunction takes the values

 The norm of a wavefunction is